Differences between classic apps and Slack apps

 Using Incoming Webhooks

-New: Bot users in modern Slack apps may request the incoming-webhook scope, allowing them to post messages via incoming webhooks.
+New: Bot users in Slack apps may request the incoming-webhook scope, allowing them to post messages via incoming webhooks.

 Similar to the way that user deactivation for an installing user could deactivate a webhook with older Slack apps, revoking the bot user token may cause the webhook to be removed from a workspace.